 If any section, subsection, sentence, clause or phrase of this ordinance is, for any reason, declared by the courts to be unconstitutional or invalid, such decision shall not affect the validity of the ordinance as a whole, or any part thereof, other than the part so declared.

 SECTION 6.
 EFFECTIVE DATE.

-This ordinance shall take effect on December 22, 2016.
+This ordinance shall take effect immediately upon adoption.